 Essex County Council made the decision in September 2019 to permanently close the Army and Navy Flyover after a detailed engineering report revealed new defects in its concrete foundations.

-The process to dismantle and remove the main flyover structure has required meticulous planning and will leave the area in a suitable condition for any future works that are planned for the roundabout.
+The process to dismantle and remove the main flyover structure required meticulous planning and has left the area in a suitable condition for any future works that are planned for the roundabout.

 Preliminary works were carried out in November 2019 and main works to dismantle and remove the flyover structure, section by section, began in February 2020.
-These works are due for completion in April 2020.
+These works were completed in April 2020.

 Each flyover span has been transported to a compound away from the roundabout for dismantling and recycling.

 Given the close proximity of the flyover to homes and business properties, our dismantling and removal plans were designed to limit noisy operations where possible.

 We would like to thank residents, businesses and commuters for their patience while we carried out these crucial works.

 If you wish to find out more about the work being carried out by the Army and Navy Taskforce to identify the best long-term, sustainable solution for the junction visit: Army and Navy Taskforce.

 You may also wish to subscribe to the e-newsletter.